Sydney-Informatics-Hub/xnat-uploader/README.md

-# README
+# XNAT Uploader

-User requirements / story:
+Command-line tool for uploading moderately large collections of DICOM medical image files to XNAT.

+## Use case

 I have a collection of directories, which have subdirectories, which contain scans.
 I want to:

 - upload some (or all) of these to XNAT
-- not have to do this manually
+- not have to do this one at a time
 - be able to restart the process and not redo too much if the network drops out

-Design:

 A recipe / config for mapping directory and filenames to parameters for the session.

-For example: this is Dan Jackson's format
+For example: this format:

 SURNAME^GIVENNAME-UNIQUENUMBER   (eg. CITIZEN^JOHN-1001)
 yyyymmdd-ScanName   (eg. 20140903-CT Chest,Abdo,Pelvis)